MarkPieszak/Angular-PagingTable/README.md

 # That's it!

-> NOTE: For server-side paging, I'm passing an Object with these properties for you to handle your Take/Skips/Orders etc
+> NOTE: For server-side paging, I'm passing an Object with these properties for you to handle your Take/Skips/Orders etc. They are found within the factory in the JS file if you want them to match your back-end.

 	PageSize
 	PageNumber